-3. Did the official responsible for taking, withholding, or threatening the personnel action know about the protected communication?
+3. Did the official(s) responsible for taking, withholding, threatening, or influencing the personnel action know about the protected communication?

-4. Does the evidence establish that the personnel action would have been taken, withheld, or threatened if the protected communication had not been made?
+4. Does the preponderance of the evidence establish that the personnel action would have been taken, withheld, or threatened if the protected communication had not been made?

-When analyzing question four, the IO is required to consider the following five factors: (a) reasons stated by the RMO for taking, withholding, or threatening the action; (b) reasonableness of the actions taken, withheld, or threatened considering the complainant's performance and conduct; (c) consistency of the action(s) of RMO(s) with past practice; (d) motive of the
+When analyzing question four, the IO is required to consider the following five factors: (a) reasons stated by the RMO for taking, withholding, threatening, or influencing the action; (b) reasonableness of the actions taken, withheld, threatened, or influenced considering the complainant's performance and conduct;

-&lt;sup>1 Responsible Management Official and other terms used in this guide are defined in Attachment 1 of AFI 90-301.
+1 Responsible Management Official and other terms used in this guide are defined in Attachment 1 of AFI 90-301.
 Definitions can be extremely helpful to you in analyzing whether an allegation is substantiated.

-RMO for the action; and (e) procedural correctness of the action.
-If questions one through three of the "acid test" are answered in the affirmative and question four is answered in the negative, then reprisal has generally occurred.
+(c) consistency of the action(s) of RMO(s) with past practice; (d) motive of the RMO for deciding, taking, withholding, or influencing the action; and (e) procedural correctness of the action.
+If questions one through three of the "acid test" are answered in the affirmative and question four is answered in the negative, then reprisal has occurred.
 If the answer to any of the first three questions is "no," or if the answer to question four is "yes," reprisal cannot be substantiated.
 However, where appropriate, the underlying personnel action must then be analyzed to determine whether an abuse of authority occurred.
-Reference the Abuse of Authority acid test and discussion contained in this guide and AFI 90-301.
+Reference the Abuse of Authority acid test and discussion contained in this guide and AFCRPSG, Attachment 19.

-- 2.1.2.
+2.1.2.
 Restricted Access (Restriction).
 10 U.S.C. §1034 also states that a military member may not be restricted or prohibited from making a protected communication to an inspector general or member of Congress.
 Restriction can result from either private or public statements that may reasonably discourage Air Force members from contacting an inspector general or member of Congress.
-Proper analysis of these complaints requires an in-depth review of both of the following issues: (1) What was the intent of the RMO who allegedly restricted the member?; and (2) Would a reasonable person, under similar circumstances, believe he/she was actually restricted from making a protected communication based on the RMO's actions?
+Proper analysis of these complaints requires an in-depth review of both of the following issues: (1) How did the RMO limit or attempt to limit the member's access to an IG or a Member of Congress?; (2) What was the intent of the RMO who allegedly restricted the member? (reasons, reasonableness, and motive); and (3) Would a reasonable person, under similar circumstances, believe he/she was actually restricted from making a lawful communication with the IG or a Member of Congress based on the RMO's actions?
 An example of restriction would be if, during a commander's call, a squadron commander were to tell the squadron that all problems must go through him or her first.
-However, if during a commander's call, the commander were to tell the squadron that he or she prefers to solve problems within the chain of command and also informs the squadron that they are free to file complaints with their Congressman or IG, without fear of retribution, this would not constitute restriction. - 2.1.3.
+However, if during a commander's call, the commander were to tell the squadron that he or she prefers to solve problems within the chain of command and also informs the squadron that they are free to file complaints with their Congressman or IG, without fear of retribution, this would not constitute restriction.

+2.1.3.
 Improper Mental Health Evaluation (MHE) Referrals.
-These cases typically involve coercion, improper procedures, or reprisal. - 2.1.3.1.
-Coercion.
-Commanders and other supervisory personnel may encourage an individual to seek an MHE on his or her own, but they may not coerce the member to do so.
-The difference between encouragement and coercion is often very difficult to discern.
-Typically, when an Airman reports to the Mental Health Clinic, he or she completes an intake form that asks whether the Airman has come to the clinic voluntarily.
-While an indication on the form that the Airman is there voluntarily may be compelling evidence, it does not necessarily end the inquiry.
-In deciding whether a commander or supervisor's action constitutes coercion, IOs might consider factors such as the complainant's age, intelligence, experience, length of military service, the circumstances surrounding the coercion, and whether the complainant knew of his or her right to refuse to voluntarily seek a mental health evaluation.
-A classic example of coercion is as follows: A1C Gant has been acting strangely.
-He recently told his commander that he was "losing it," and going to "go postal on someone."
-The commander meets with A1C Gant at 1600 on a Friday before a threeday weekend.
-He tells A1C Gant that he's not getting released for the weekend until he "volunteers" to go to mental health and get checked out.
-A1C Gant, feeling he has no choice in the matter, "volunteers" to go to mental health, escorted by his two supervisors.
+IGs will no longer investigate allegations of improper MHEs, instead all complaints regarding improper MHEs will be referred to command for appropriate action.

+2.1.3.1.
+MHE as Reprisal.
+A complainant may allege his or her commander referred him or her for an MHE in reprisal for making a protected communication.
+IGs will treat such cases as potential violations of 10 U.S.C. §1034 and frame the allegation as reprisal.